 All the same: why exactly are these guys being punished?
 After all, in the simple act of paying for sex, Vitter and Spitter injured no one — with the possible exception of their wives, whose long-suffering loyalty is a private matter, not a public one.
 Much as one appreciates the Democratic Senate’s sense of irony, if you routinely punished every Congressmember, or his member, for “improper conduct reflecting discreditably” on Congress, there would be no Congress.
 The only hurt they did was in their hypocrisy.
 And the true lineaments of this hypocrisy, alas, are the last things for which they’ll face consequences.

 We expect right-wingers to be two-faced; but the left-wing strain of progressive Puritanism running Spitzer’s career was arguably more dangerous — and popular.
 He had long tied himself to anti-trafficking militants committed to making life miserable for both sex workers and clients.
 As state Attorney General, he let the eradicationist group Equality Now goad him into a years-long campaign of harassment against a travel company that marketed sex tours.
 He drove the firm out of business, but a trail of frivolous, dismissed indictments and acquittals left the case looking like a huge waste of time and taxpayers’ money.
-As Governor, he signed an extra-tough “anti-trafficking” law, with the Swedish model in mind, that massively increased penalties for soliciting prostitution (exactly what he was doing at the time) while maintaining penalties for sex workers as well.
+As Governor, he signed an extra-tough “anti-trafficking” law, with the Swedish model in mind, that massively increased penalties for purchasing sexual services (exactly what he was doing at the time) while maintaining penalties for sex workers as well.
 But what folks hate Spitzer for is having bought sex, not the repressive policies he promoted.
 Paying women is offensive; persecuting them, fine.
 Called out for “immorality” during his last campaign, he actually had the nerve to cite his crackdown on consensual activities in his own defense.

 All this brings to the fore two facts about the Swedish model.